What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

 Large red blood cells occur when there isn’t enough vitamin B12.
 Their size signals that instead of dividing properly and letting go of their nucleus they retain their nucleus, leaving little room for oxygen.
-The problem with that is that red blood cells are supposed to carry oxygen to your other cells and when they don’t your hands and/or feet are likely to feel numb.
+The problem is that red blood cells are supposed to carry oxygen to your other cells and when they don’t your hands and/or feet are likely to feel numb.

 It’s hardly surprising that such beautifully visible evidence under a microscope of an oxygen-

 Some specific low vitamin B12 health issues

 Malabsorption ~ Without enough stomach acid your body can’t free B12 from protein.
 You can eat healthy yet suffer from malnutrition.
 How can this happen?
 Read More.

 Numbness ~ Many people find my site using the search terms “numb” or “numbness.”
 Some search with the question, “Can you get rid of numb feet?”
 I answer that with three things I know about numbness.
 Read More.